Delhi Greens

-Delhi Greens is a non-governmental organisation, founded by the trio Ravinder Bawa, Aastha Kukreti, and Govind Singh, for spreading the messages of green environment and sustainable development and working towards achieving those goals.
+Delhi Greens is a non-governmental organisation, founded by the trio Govind Singh, Ravinder Bawa, and Aastha Kukreti, for spreading the messages of green environment and sustainable development and working towards achieving those goals.
 The organisation is headquartered in New Delhi, India.

 Profile

-Delhi Greens was founded by Dr. Govind Singh PhD, a university professor at the Department of Environment, University of Delhi, and his like-minded friends, Ravinder Bawa and Aastha Kukreti, and was registered as a society (Regn No. 3,566) in 2007.
+Delhi Greens was founded by Dr. Govind Singh PhD, a university professor at the Department of Environment, University of Delhi, and his like-minded friends, A.P.
+Jayanthi, Rishabh Parmar, Ravinder Bawa and Aastha Kukreti, and was registered as a society (Regn No. 3566) in 2007.

 Mission and objectives

 Delhi Greens has a mandated mission to educate the masses and invite their participation in the demand for sustainable development.
 It proposes to propagate the message of environmentalism and green economy and support the global initiatives with these goals.
 It also intends to act as a watchdog for protecting the forests and biodiversity of India.

 The declared objectives of the organisation are: